Mars One plans human settlement on the Red Planet by 2023 (now 2027)

-Illustration of the first Mars One supply ship that would land in 2016.
+Illustration of a Mars One supply ship.
 Credit: Mars One/Bryan Versteeg

-Illustration of the a Mars One rover.
+Illustration of a Mars One rover.
 Credit: Mars One/Bryan Versteeg

 Water, oxygen and atmosphere production would be ready in 2022.
 Oxygen production would be derived from the water in Martian soil which would be extracted by evaporation, and the constituent elements of hydrogen and oxygen would be distilled from the water.
 Oxygen would also be generated from the plant systems.

-If all goes to plan, in September 2022 four astronauts will set off on their historic journey for life on Mars, arriving in 2023.
+If all goes to plan the Mars Transit Vehicle would set course for a 210 day flight to Mars in 2022, arriving in 2023.
 Mars One expects, given the timescale, that these four explorers would be the first humans to set foot on our neighbouring planet.

-The second group of four astronauts, dubbed Mars Team Two, would arrive in 2025.
+The second group of four astronauts, dubbed Mars Team Two, would leave Earth in October 2024 and arrive in 2025.